Widnes

 Unlike Billingham and Whitehaven, which were built literally on top of their raw materials, the location of the Widnes plant was dictated by the need to minimise transportation distances for the acid product, since cost per km for this was high, and the market for the acid in the Widnes/Runcorn area was large.
 (ICI had seriously considered a pipeline from Billingham to Widnes as an alternative strategy.)
 The plant here was essentially the same as the S3 unit at Billingham.

 Closure in 1973 was associated with the rise in energy prices and fall in the price of elemental sulphur.
 The Long Meg mine closed shortly after in January 1976.
-The cement site remained a Blue Circle depot for a while and has only recently been cleared.
+The cement site remained a Blue Circle depot for a while and was finally cleared in 2004.

 Power supply